 Acupuncture for Treating Anxiety

-According to ancient Chinese medicine, the “spirit” reflected in our mind, thoughts and emotions resides in the heart, but also, every organ in the body has its own “spirit.”
-When a person has anxiety or a mental condition such as insomnia, depression or chronic stress, the “spirit is disturbed,” and healing will arrive by “calming the spirit.”
+According to ancient Chinese medicine, the “spirit” reflected in our thoughts and emotions resides in the heart.
+Every organ in the body has its own “spirit.”
+When a person has anxiety or a mental condition such as insomnia, depression, or chronic stress, the “spirit” is disturbed, and healing will arrive by “calming the spirit.”

-According to Chinese medicine, the “spirit” can be disturbed by physical factors like blood deficiency, phlegm, fever and more, or by mental factors like disturbing thoughts, emotions and so on.
+According to Chinese medicine, the “spirit” can be disturbed by physical factors like blood deficiency, phlegm, fever, and more, or by mental factors like disturbing thoughts, emotions, and so on.
 When a person suffering from an anxiety attack comes for Chinese Medicine treatment, he undergoes a thorough diagnosis by the therapist.
-The acupuncturist has to find the source of the anxiety disorder, the physical and mental factor that causes the anxiety.
+The acupuncturist has to find the source of the anxiety disorder the physical and mental factor that causes the anxiety.
 According to Chinese medicine, there are several causes of anxiety disorder.
-Several organs might be involved, including the heart, spleen, liver, kidneys, various syndromes of Qi deficiency, blood deficiency, Yin deficiency, Qi or blood stagnation, fever, phlegm, and more.
+Several organs might be involved, including the heart, spleen, liver, kidneys, various Qi deficiency syndromes, blood deficiency, Yin deficiency, Qi or blood stagnation, fever, phlegm, and more.

-In Chinese medicine, diagnose by questioning the patient, checking the pulse and the tongue and examining any other symptoms to differentiate between the various types of anxiety or related illness.
+In Chinese medicine, diagnosis is made by questioning the patient, checking the pulse and tongue, and examining any other symptoms to differentiate between the various types of anxiety or related illness.

 The significant difference between Chinese medicine and the Western approach and treatment is that we are actually trying to treat the anxiety source and not just relieve symptoms.
 This provides for a long-term, holistic solution without drug dependency.

-Acupuncture therapy is done through needling points in the body to stimulate Qi flow (life force energy).
-In Balance Method Acupuncture, we have different combinations of needling for anxiety that usually brings the body and mind to balance and relaxation.
-Usually, the needling is not painful, but for a patient whose concern is also related to a fear of needles, other Chinese medicine tools might help, such as Tuina, Shiatsu and medicinal plants, or other methods suggested here.
+Acupuncture therapy involves needling points in the body to stimulate Qi flow (life force energy).
+In Balance Method Acupuncture, we use different combinations of needling for anxiety, which usually brings the body and mind to balance and relaxation.
+The needling is usually not painful, but for a patient whose concern is also related to a fear of needles, other Chinese medicine tools might help, such as Tuina, Shiatsu, medicinal plants, or other methods suggested here.

 Case Study: Treating Anxiety with Acupuncture